MatthewYong/saitama-dainingu/README.md

 - [Google fonts](https://fonts.google.com/) is used for the style the font

 Framework & API
-- [Bootstrap](https://getbootstrap.com/) is used for its framework, specifically for this project the navigation menu, grid system and carousel
+- [Bootstrap](https://getbootstrap.com/) is used for its framework.
+Specifically for this project: the navigation menu, grid system and carousel
 - [Google Simple Maps](https://developers.google.com/maps/documentation/javascript/tutorial) is used to place the map in this project
 - [Google Markers](https://developers.google.com/maps/documentation/javascript/markers) is used to place a location marker on the map